IDASooinKim/DeepHashing/README.md

 * Result
 > You now have a 768-dimensional feature vector that represents the global content of your input image — ideal for tasks like image retrieval, clustering, or zero-shot learning.

-# Evaluation and Assessment metrics
+## Evaluation and Assessment metrics

 * Model
 > The ViT-B/16 model pretrained on ImageNet-21k (21,841 classes) is used.

-* Evaluation Metrics
-> All models are evaluated using mAP@k based on hash length, loss variation, data distribution, and model parameters.

 * Validation Scheme
 > A 5-fold cross-validation is applied on both training and testing datasets to ensure fair comparison.